terraform-google-modules/terraform-google-cloud-operations/tutorial/tutorial.md

 `-- variables.tf
 ```

 You'll make changes in the `terraform.tfvars` file.
-At a minimum you need to specify values for the following:
+At a minimum you need to specify values for the following inside of double quotes (""):
 ```bash
 gcp_project =
 service_account_email =